sarbal/BINF_tut/lessons/lesson2.md

 ```
 print("Hello World")
 ```
+***Copy the above code into your console and press enter.
+Next, copy it as an R chunk into your notebook.
+Press play.***

 - The print function is given an argument (also known as input) within the '()' .
-All functions are called this way
+All functions are called this way.

 ```
 load("lesson1.Rdata")